pyalarmdotcom/alarmdotcom/.github/ISSUE_TEMPLATE/requesting-support-for-new-devices.md

 (Opening a garage door requires submitting a request to `https://www.alarm.com/web/api/devices/garageDoors/open`.)

-Basic instructions for capturing action data in Chrome are [here](https://github.com/pyalarmdotcom/alarmdotcom/wiki/How-to-Test-&-Debug#capturing-post-data-in-chrome).
+Basic instructions for capturing action data in Chrome are available at https://github.com/pyalarmdotcom/alarmdotcom/wiki/How-to-Test-&-Debug#capturing-post-data-in-chrome.
 Be sure to post both request body data and request URL data.